wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+ = Version 4.5 =
+  * Localize polls for Russian and French
+  * New design for poll social login dialogue
+  * Polls now auto-detect https environments
- = Version 4.4.0 =
+  * Various minor fixes and improvements to poll functionality = Version 4.4.0 =
   * Polls are now localized for Portuguese
   * Various minor bug fixes